-Consumer Relief Obligations.
-In Servicer's Consumer Relief Report submitted to 1. the IRG.
-Servicer claimed that, as of December 31, 2012, it was entitled to claim credit in the amount of \$3,390,458,376 pursuant to Exhibit D and Exhibit D-1.
-Approximately 68% of the credit was a result of relief afforded to borrowers on loans in Servicer's mortgage loan portfolio that are held for investment; and the remainder was a result of relief afforded to borrowers on loans that Servicer was servicing for other investors.
-More than 32% of Servicer's claimed credit was through First Lien Mortgage Modifications and approximately 18% was through Refinancing relief.
-Short-sales and other types of Consumer Relief, excluding Second Lien Portfolio Modifications, made up more than 49% of Servicer's claimed credit.
-Second Lien Portfolio Modifications made up less than 1% of Servicer's claimed credit.
-Without taking into account any minimums or caps applicable to creditable activity or the allocation of excess relief under Servicer's Refinance program, on a claimed credit basis only, Servicer's Consumer Relief Report as of December 31, 2012, shows that it has met its Consumer Relief Requirements for a Refinancing program and has met 76% of its Total Consumer Relief Funds obligations.
-The table immediately below sets out a breakdown of the Consumer Relief credit claimed by Servicer by type of relief:
+In Servicer's Consumer Relief Report submitted to the IRG, Servicer claimed that for the Second Testing Period it was entitled to claim credit in the amount of \$1,073,065,834 pursuant to Exhibits D and D-1.
+Approximately 80% of the credit was a result of relief afforded to borrowers on loans in Servicer's mortgage loan portfolio that is held for investment; and the remainder was a result of relief afforded to borrowers on loans that Servicer was servicing for other investors.
+Approximately 70% of Servicer's claimed credit was through First Lien Mortgage Modifications and nearly 29% was through Second Lien Portfolio Modifications.
+Refinance Relief made up more than 1% of Servicer's claimed credit.
+A breakdown of the Consumer Relief credit, by type of relief, claimed by Servicer for the Second Testing Period is set forth in Table 2, below: